 In English language arts and literacy, this means three major changes.
 Students will continue reading and writing.
 But in addition to stories and literature, they will read more texts that provide facts and background knowledge in areas including science and social studies.
 They will read more challenging texts and be asked more questions that will require them to refer back to what they have read.
 There will also be an increased emphasis on building a strong vocabulary so that students can read and understand challenging material.

-What your child will be learning in grade one English language arts and literacy
+What your child will be learning in grade two English language arts and literacy

-In grade one, your child will build important reading, writing, speaking, and listening skills.
-Students will continue to learn the letters and sounds that make up words.
-They will think, talk, and write about what they read in stories, articles, and other sources of information.
-In their writing, students will work on putting together clear sentences on a range of topics using a growing vocabulary.
+In grade two, students will continue to build important reading, writing, speaking, and listening skills.
+They will think, talk, and write about what they read in variety of texts, such as stories, books, articles, and other sources of information including the Internet.
+In their writing, students will learn how to develop a topic and strengthen their skills by editing and revising.
 Activities in these areas will include: